 Individuals 50 and older lose a second zone (now 2 out of the 3 zones of vision are fading away or lost) of focus and begin to use reading glasses for near and mid-range vision.
 The aging process after 50 has essentially caused individuals 50 and older to have only one zone of fixed-focus vision that they can see clearly without help.

-Austin Eye offers a wide range of vision correction procedures for patients suffering from age-related vision issues, including Austin cataracts patients.
+As well as presbyopia correction, Austin Eye offers a wide range of other vision correction procedures for patients suffering from age-related vision issues, including Austin cataracts patients.
 Please click on the information toolbar to learn more about the best vision correction option for you.

 WHAT PREMIUM LENS OPTIONS ARE AVAILABLE TO ENABLE ME TO SEE NEAR, FAR AND IN-BETWEEN WITHOUT GLASSES OR CONTACTS?